-As accounting officer has responsibility for reviewing the effectiveness of the systems of internal control for the academy trust.
-During the period in question the review has been informed by:
+As accounting officer, the executive headteacher has responsibility for reviewing the effectiveness of the systems of internal control.
+During the year in question the review has been informed by:

-- the work of the external auditor acting as reviewer; - the work of the external auditor: - the financial management and governance self-assessment process; - the work of the executive managers within the academy trust who have responsibility for the development and maintenance of the internal control framework.
+- the work of the external auditor; - the financial management and governance self-assessment process; - the work of the executive managers within the academy trust who have responsibility for the development and maintenance of the internal control framework.

-The accounting officer has been advised of the implications of the result of their review of the system of internal control by the resources committee and a plan to address weaknesses and ensure continuous improvement of the system is in place.
+The accounting officer has been advised of the implications of the result of their review of the system of internal control by the audit committee and a plan to address weaknesses and ensure continuous improvement of the system is in place.